Although both mobile apps

 - Develop tests for usability/UX early on.

 - Structure test approaches to prioritize early discovery of problems.
-Deferring problems to user acceptance testing is unacceptable.
+Deferring problems to user acceptance

 - Mobile, on-demand data analysis, visualization, and reporting, with fewer clicks required for a process, will increase the volume and extend the timing of requests.
 Sufficient performance testing will likely take more time and effort than project leads expect.